UmmItKin/links/README.md

 - `dev`: Development and integration
 - Feature branches: `feature/your-feature-name`

-## :pencil: License
+## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

-## :handshake: Contributing
+## Contributing

 Contributions are welcome!
 To contribute: